gomesla/aimless/assignment_11_01/README.md

 We are provided with a dataset of used car prices and features about that particular vehicle.
 Our final goal will be to identify which 'features' AND what values of those features most contribute to the final price both positively and negatively.

-Because the data has high dimensionality we will need to make use of transformers to get the data ready for use in regularization.
+Because the data has high dimensionality and many categorical fields we will need to make use of transformers to get the data represented as numerical features, ready for use in regularization.
 Once data is cleaned and prepared we will then try out multiple linear regression models to find the best one.
 Once done we will use the coefficients to identify how features contribute to price.

 Once we have found these imortant features we will write up actionable guidance for used car business